 To sum up, a precise mapping data must be available and the Philippines is just getting there.

-Schadow1 Expeditions is an advocacy in mapping the Philippines, hence, the blogger is an active contributor to three mapping consortia in the Philippines since 2005: namely Openstreetmap Philippines, Roadguide Philippines and Google Mapmaker.
+Schadow1 Expeditions is an advocacy in mapping the Philippines, hence, the site owner is an active contributor to three mapping consortia in the Philippines since 2005: namely OpenStreetMap Philippines, Roadguide Philippines and Google Mapmaker.

 As mentioned in our tagline, our advocacy is to ensure that every Filipino would not be a stranger to his own motherland and therefore everyone is entitled to access free information regarding the Philippines, especially its road networks.